 Inflation brings down BISP’s assistance value by 60pc

-The conference, organized by the Institute of Development and Economic Alternatives (IDEAS), was held in Islamabad on Wednesday.
+The conference, organised by the Institute of Development and Economic Alternatives (IDEAS), was held in Islamabad on Wednesday.